How to Incentivise Sales for Financial Services Industry – Part 1

 - Payout cycles are also getting longer.
 Where payout used to be weekly, monthly is more common.
 Where monthly payout was the practice, quarterly payout is more widely seen.
 This is largely because judging team performance makes sense over a longer period to iron out inconsistencies in shorter timescale performance.

 - Finally, the use of malus and clawback clauses in incentive plans is now more pertinent.
 Payout can be reduced for errors in calculation, substantiated complaints, and compliance shortfalls.
 For some firms, a compliance/customer complaint threshold has been introduced.
 If this threshold is exceeded, IE compliance failures or substantiated customer complaints, the bonus can be reduced or withheld.

 The impact of evolving regulatory guidance has been widespread but tempered by the scale of the regulators’ ability to investigate and business’ relative fear of sanctions.
 The effects are there to be seen across all aspects of sales incentive design, from pay mix to performance measures to upside and payout cycles.

 We’ve also seen a renewed emphasis on the importance of sales performance management.
 Something we expect to continue as the focus on customer, fairness and equality doubles down.

 From the FCA’s 2019/20 business plan:

-“Through our supervision of firms, we will review their remuneration and recognition practices to ensure that approaches to rewarding and incentivising all staff reinforce healthy cultures and do not drive behaviours that would lead to harm to consumers or markets.
-We also want to take a broader look at the role that bonuses play in driving behaviours and other nonfinancial motivating factors.”
+“Through our supervision of firms, we will review their remuneration and recognition practices to ensure that approaches to rewarding and incentivizing all staff reinforce healthy cultures and do not drive behaviors that would lead to harm to consumers or markets.
+We also want to take a broader look at the role that bonuses play in driving behaviors and other nonfinancial motivating factors.”